TawalMc/moviesearch/README.md

 - Internet to retrieve data from themoviesdb
 - Writing your preferences or some app data in external files in your phone
 - Share options to share contents on another app

+**_NB_**: We don't use any of data to do anything with it.
+We don't collect anything from the app and it is a fun app to get started with cross-platform with ReactNative